HaxeBeluga/beluga/doc/01-Getting started.md

 ##Display custom page on login fail/success
 To customize your application beluga provide a trigger system.
 Each module as a list of trigger.
 When the request is dispatch to beluga several trigger may be dispatch.

 For exemple we are gonna configure the application to display a custom page when the user is logged.
-The application must be runned .
 The application must be configured before the dispatch.
 ```
 var beluga = Beluga.getInstance();
 var acc = beluga.getModuleInstance(Account);